 Race Control will not respond to enquiries about other Competitors.
-If a team's car is directly involved in an incident, an incident report form can be filled in and sent via the Team Messaging Application.
+If a team's car is directly involved in an incident, a request form can be filled in and sent via the Team Messaging Application up until the time that all cars have entered the pit lane or left the track at the end of a session or race.

-As much detail as possible is required for an incident report form to be looked at by the Race Director and if necessary, to help with any investigation carried out by the Stewards.
-Incident reports that are not fully completed will not be taken into account.
+As much detail as possible is required for a request form to be looked at by the Race Director and if necessary, to help with any investigation carried out by the Stewards.
+Forms that are not fully completed will not be taken into account.